• Skip to primary navigation

 Blanched okra on a plate with bagoong alamang or sauteed shrimp paste.

-• Sinigang (Sour Soup): Okra, along with other vegetables, is added to a sour and savory soup made with pork, shrimp, or fish and a souring agent like tamarind.
+• Sinigang: Savory, sour soup made with pork, shrimp, or fish and a souring agent like tamarind or calamansi.

-• Pinakbet (Vegetable Stew): A hearty stew made with a variety of local vegetables (squash, eggplant, yardlong beans, bitter melon, and okra) with sautéed shrimp paste and proteins like shrimp or pork.
+• Pinakbet: Braised mixed vegetables with a variety of local vegetables (squash, eggplant, yardlong beans, bitter melon, and okra) with sautéed shrimp paste and proteins like shrimp or pork.

-• Sautéed Okra (Ginisang Okra): Sautéed okra with onions, garlic, and tomatoes cooked with pork, chicken, or shrimp.
+• Ginisang Okra: Sautéed okra with onions, garlic, and tomatoes cooked with pork, chicken, or shrimp.

-• Adobong Okra (Okra Adobo): Okra is braised in traditional adobo ingredients of vinegar, soy sauce, garlic, black pepper, and sometimes made with pork.
+• Adobong Okra: Okra is braised in traditional adobo ingredients of vinegar, soy sauce, garlic, black pepper, and sometimes made with pork.

-• Blanched or Steamed Okra: The easiest way to prepare it, paired with sautéed shrimp paste or bagoong alamang.
+• Blanched or Steamed Okra: The easiest way to prepare it is by pairing it with sautéed shrimp paste or bagoong alamang.

 Other ingredient guides you may like